Arpanbhagat5/resto_app/Readme.md

 ### Exceptions not handled for corner cases
 - Instead of creating a proper JSON reponse, I returned the objects (vector of objects)
-- In case of non-existent vales from DB, the server gives 5xx error while printing to the stdout the reason
+- In case of non-existent values from DB, the server gives 5xx error while printing to the stdout the reason
-  - This basically doesnt work well with corner cases or when exceptions occur.
+  - This basically doesnt work well with corner cases or when exceptions occur
   - For example, if you add multiple items, and one of the items in not in the item list, the server will give back a 5xx error, while printing to the stdout that the object doent exist.
-  - Ideally, I would handle this with proper Json response, per item (in case of multi object query)
+  - Ideally, I would handle this by implementing a generic Json response struct